Dataset management in the Hub

-Lexer’s Dataset Manager gives you the ability to explore the data and high-level statistics from each of your integrated accounts, directly in the Hub.
+Lexer’s Datasets gives you the ability to explore data and high-level statistics from each of your data sources including integrated accounts, directly in the Hub.

 Each of your datasets contain record types specific to each integrated account that has data flowing into the Hub.
 These have been transformed and organised into datasets that follow Lexer’s standard schema.